 In the years following the Rio Conference on Environment and Development (1992), several components of the Barcelona system underwent important changes.
 In 1995, the MAP was replaced by the "Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (MAP Phase II)".
 Some of the legal instruments were amended.
 New protocols were adopted either to replace the protocols which had not been amended or to cover new subjects of cooperation.
-The present Barcelona legal system includes a framework convention and seven protocols that implement it, namely:
+The present Barcelona legal system includes a framework convention, that has to be implemented through specific protocols, and seven protocols, namely:

-- a) the Convention on the Protection of the Mediterranean Sea against Pollution which, as amended in Barcelona on 10 June 1995, changes its name into Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (the amendments entered into force on 9 July 2004); - b) the Protocol for the Prevention of the Pollution of the Mediterranean Sea by Dumping from Ships and Aircraft (Barcelona, 16 February 1976; in force from 12 February 1978), which, as amended in Barcelona on 10 June 1995, changes its name into Protocol for the Prevention and Elimination of Pollution of the Mediterranean Sea by Dumping from Ships and Aircraft or Incineration at Sea (the amendments are not yet in force); - c) the Protocol Concerning Co-operation in Combating Pollution of the Mediterranean Sea by Oil and Other Harmful Substances in Cases of Emergency (Barcelona, 16 February 1976; in force from 12 February 1978), which has been replaced by the Protocol Concerning Cooperation in Preventing Pollution from Ships and, in Cases of Emergency, Combating Pollution of the Mediterranean Sea (Valletta, 25 January 2002; in force from 17 March 2004); - d) the Protocol for the Protection of the Mediterranean Sea against Pollution from Land-Based Sources (Athens, 17 May 1980; in force from 17 June 1983), which, as amended in Syracuse on 7 March 1996, changes its name into Protocol for the Protection of the Mediterranean Sea against Pollution from Land-Based Sources and Activities (in force from 11May 2008);
+a) the Convention on the Protection of the Mediterranean Sea against Pollution which, as amended in Barcelona on 10 June 1995, changes its name into Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (the amendments entered into force on 9 July 2004);

+b) the Protocol for the Prevention of the Pollution of the Mediterranean Sea by Dumping from Ships and Aircraft (Barcelona, 16 February 1976; in force from 12 February 1978), which, as amended in Barcelona on 10 June 1995, changes its name into Protocol for the Prevention and Elimination of Pollution of the Mediterranean Sea by Dumping from Ships and Aircraft or Incineration at Sea (the amendments are not yet in force);

 89 On the Barcelona system see Raftopoulos, Studies on the Implementation of the Barcelona Convention: The Development of an International Trust Regime, Athens, 1997; Juste Ruiz, Regional Approaches to the Protection of the Marine Environment, in Thesaurus Acroasium, 2002, p.
 402; Raftopoulos & McConnell (eds.), Contributions to International Environmental Negotiation in the Mediterranean Context, Athens, 2004; Scovazzi, The Developments within the "Barcelona System" for the Protection of the Mediterranean Sea against Pollution, in Annuaire de Droit Maritime et Océanique, 2008, p.
-201; Raftopoulos, The Mediterranean Response to Global Challenges: Environmental Governance and the Barcelona Convention System, in Vidas & Schei (eds.), The World Ocean in Globalization, Leiden, 2011, p.
-507.
+201.